bcumming/kb-poc/docs/alps/storage.md

 # Alps Storage

+!!! todo
-**TODO** Document the main storage hardware attached to Alps:
+    Document the main storage hardware attached to Alps:

     * capstor
     * iopstor
     * vast

     The focus of these docs would be the basic details.

     The mounts, and how they are used for SCRATCH, STORE, PROJECT, HOME would be in the [storage docs](../storage/index.md)